tim70036/StripComment/README.md

 # StripComment

-A small convertor that strips comment for all files in a folder using strip-comments and Walk.
+A small convertor that strips comment for all javascript files in a folder using strip-comments and Walk.

 ## Getting Started